-If you enter the wrong password and selected the [Remember this password for the session] checkbox, you will receive an error upon clicking [Save] or [Save and Close] to any configuration changes.
+If you enter the wrong password, you can select "Cancel" and no configuration changes will be made.
 You can close the WinDiscovery session to forget the wrong password(s), however this will require entering the passwords again for each device.